Smartwatches are not just for adults any more. But does your child really need one?

 The kid-friendly GizmoPal provides easy, reliable ways to keep track of your children, and offers simple two-way calling so you can stay in touch at all times.

 The durable form factor uses safe and sturdy materials for your child’s active lifestyle.
 The GizmoPal is IPX3 water resistant rated for everyday use (e.g.,hand washing).

 At any time parents can open the smartphone apps and view their child’s location.
 You can also receive alerts of child’s location at pre-set times.

 After setting boundaries, the watch will send notifications if it detects the child crossing them.
 This is great if they’re outside playing, or if someone is home watching them.

 The device works as a phone, too.
 Your child can make calls to two caregivers and receive calls from up to four preregistered numbers.
 For added safety, the phone auto-answers calls after 10 seconds.

 Ages: around 10 or under

-For parents who want something to track teens, their options are fairly slim.
-This is where the Caref GPS Phone watch comes in – a GPS enabled watch that allows parents to track the location of their teens.
+For parents who want something to track teens, options are fairly slim.
+This is where the Caref GPS Phone watch steps in – a GPS enabled watch that allows parents to track the location of their teens.